Hari-nāma Cintāmaṇi – Chapter Three

 “Those who have fallen into a hellish condition are liberated and all prārabdha-karma (results from previous activities) go away due to nāmābhāsa.

-“Nāmābhāsa is greater than all the Vedas and all sacred tīrthas.
-Nāmābhāsa is the greatest of all auspicious activities.
+“Nāmābhāsa is superior to all the Vedas and all sacred tīrthas.
+Nāmābhāsa is the greatest of all auspicious karmika activities.

 sarva-śakti dhare nāmābhāse jīva-trātā

-“Nāmābhāsa gives the four goals – dharma, artha, kāma and mokṣa (religiosity, wealth, sense enjoyment, and liberation).
+“Nāmābhāsa awards the four goals – dharma, artha, kāma and mokṣa (religiosity, wealth, sense enjoyment, and liberation).
 Being all-powerful, nāmābhāsa delivers the jīvas.

 agatira eka gati sarva-śreṣṭha-pada

-“It gives bliss to the world, it grants the best of abodes.
-For those without any shelter, it is the only shelter, and it is the best of all realms.
+“It gives bliss to the world and grants the highest abode.
+For those without any shelter, it is the only shelter, and the best of all realms.

 viśeṣataḥ kali-yuge sarva-śāstra kaya

-“One will attain Vaikuṇṭha and other spiritual abodes by nāmābhāsa.
-All the śāstra specifically recommend it for Kali-yuga.
+“One will attain Vaikuṇṭha and other spiritual abodes through nāmābhāsa.
+All the śāstra state that it is specifically for Kali-yuga.

 catur-vidha nāmābhāsa ei mātra jāni